18F/pdf-forms-tutorial/README.md

 Try doing that same operation against a folder of PDF files.

-Moreovoer, my gaining the ability to represent the information contained in a PDF with semantic HTML, the information and user interface can become much more accessible.
+Moreovoer, by gaining the ability to represent the information contained in a PDF with semantic HTML, the information and user interface can become much more accessible.

 At the end of this tutorial, you will have the following: